Therealnoq/retardlist/retards.md

 655920028423553041 : Demo(aka Tyranny, aka Harley Davis), everyones favorite cowboy paster

 978270449303695360 : nowel, c++ client crashes on inject for being in the wrong timezone

+666607792047783952 : Itsryder, countless cases of tardism, doesnt know why he got retard role then spams all the owners dms.